“How are my customers doing on their journey with our brand?”

 The opposite of the retention rate is the churn rate, which is the percentage of customers who stop paying for a product or using a service over a given period of time.

-Customer churn, also known as customer attrition, is important to track because, like customer retention, it is very telling of the overall customer experience with a brand and its products and services.
+Customer churn, also known as customer attrition, is important to track with a customer journey mapping tool because, like customer retention, it is very telling of the overall customer experience with a brand and its products and services.

 There are many factors that can contribute to a high churn rate which may or may not have anything to do with the product or service your business offers.

-These factors include poorly designed products that result in a high customer effort score, low-quality customer service, and a lack of customer support to ensure customer success.
+These factors include poorly designed products that result in a high customer effort score, low-quality customer service, and a lack of customer service to ensure customer success.

-This is why businesses should look at churn rate in conjunction with a number of the metrics we highlight in this blog post when engaging in marketing analytics — to get the full picture and understand what needs to change.
+This is why businesses should look at churn rate in conjunction with a number of the customer journey analytics metrics we highlight in this blog post when engaging in marketing analytics — to get the full picture and understand what needs to change.

 10. Net Promoter Score